Libertree/libertree/USAGE.md

 ### Ruby services

 Libertree consists of two main components: the frontend and the backend.
-In addition to these two services, there are job processing scripts for both frontend and backend.
+In addition to these two services, there is a background job processing script for the backend.
 The websocket server is optional.
 Some of these services might be served by more than one process or daemon.

 #### Backend